jake-soloff/PairSwap-ICI-Experiments/README.md

 - **`simulations/`**
   Contains code to reproduce the results in **Section 5** of the paper.
-  Example: Simulation studies for evaluating the power and type-I error control of the PairSwap-ICI test.
+  Example: Simulation studies for evaluating the power and type-I error control of PairSwap-ICI test.

 - **`real_data_analysis/`**
-  Contains code to reproduce the results in **Section 6**, analyzing real-world dataset.
+  Contains code to reproduce the results in **Section 6**, analyzing real-world dataset (a diabetes example).

 - **`utils/`**
   Contains utility functions required for the implementation of the `PairSwap-ICI` test.